What is Data Consolidation?

 Given the increasing volume and complexity of data, and the speed and scale needed to handle it, the only place you can compete effectively—and cost-effectively—is in the cloud.
 Only Matillion offers cloud-native, enterprise-ready ELT products for Snowflake, Amazon Redshift, Google BigQuery, Azure Synapse, and Delta Lake on Databricks.
 Trusted by companies of all sizes to meet their data integration and transformation needs, Matillion products are highly rated across the AWS, GCP, and Microsoft Azure Marketplaces.

-Matillion Data Loader is a free SaaS-based data integration tool that seamlessly extracts data and then loads it into your cloud data warehouse.
+Matillion Data Loader is a SaaS-based data integration tool that seamlessly extracts data and then loads it into your cloud data warehouse.
 With a code-free, wizard-based pipeline builder to common data sources like Salesforce, Google Analytics, and more, Matillion Data Loader can help make your first data migration (and every one after) quick and easy.
-It’s also free.
-Sign up today to try Matillion Data Loader and kickstart your data migration project.
+Sign up today to try Matillion Data Loader for free and kickstart your data migration project.